-In the case of a candidate choosing option 2 who failed the first attempt year and who also fails a repeat year as a result of failing module(s) already passed a previous year, a pass for the year will be awarded by the Examination Board, provided the student achieves the Pass and Progression Standard for the year on the

-BCL (HONS) (LAW and FRENCH) DEGREE FIRST UNIVERSITY EXAMINATION in LAW AND FRENCH combined results from both years.
-In the case of candidates choosing option 2 who had already passed or got honours in their first attempt year but who (i) fail the examination in a repeat year as a result of failing module(s) already passed in a previous year or (ii) fail to qualify for a higher class of honours at the second attempt, the original programme level judgement and associated marks will be awarded by the Examination Board.
-Ranking: A candidate shall be ranked, firstly, on the basis of his/her overall award (of a particular class of Honours or Pass) and, secondly, within a particular class of Honours or Pass, on the basis of his/her total aggregate mark, excluding the Legal Writing (Civil Law) module LW1101.
-Three Year Rule: Candidates must pass/progress within three academic years of the date of first registration for First Year, otherwise they cannot continue in the programme.
+SECOND UNIVERSITY EXAMINATION in LAW AND IRISH In the case of a candidate choosing option 2 who failed the first attempt year and who also fails a repeat year as a result of failing module(s) already passed a previous year, a pass for the year will be awarded by the Examination Board, provided the student achieves the Pass and Progression Standard for the year on the combined results from both years.
+In the case of a candidate choosing option 2 who had already passed or got honours in their first attempt year but who (i) fails the examination in a repeat year as a result of failing module(s) already passed in a previous year or (ii) fails to qualify for a higher class of honours at the second attempt, the original programme level judgement and associated marks will be awarded by the Examination Board.
+Ranking: A candidate shall be ranked, firstly, on the basis of his/her overall award (of a particular class of Honours or Pass) and, secondly, within a particular class of Honours or Pass, on the basis of his/her total aggregate mark, excluding the Legal Skills module.
+Three Year Rule: Candidates must pass/progress within three academic years of the date of first registration for Second Year, otherwise they cannot continue in the programme.